TTMordred/MinePath_RPG/README.md

 ## Plugin Details

+The MinePath RPG ecosystem is powered by a suite of specialized plugins that work together to create a seamless blockchain gaming experience.
+Each plugin handles specific aspects of the gameplay and blockchain integration.

 ### NFTPlugin

-Core plugin for NFT functionality and Solana blockchain integration.
+The core blockchain integration plugin that connects Minecraft with the Solana ecosystem, enabling NFT functionality and management.

-**Features:**
+**Key Features:**
-- Mint NFTs on the Solana blockchain
+- **NFT Minting**: Create and distribute unique NFTs directly on the Solana blockchain
-- Virtual NFT inventory system
-- Custom enchantments (Explosion Mining, Laser Mining)
-- Buff system (Lucky Charms)
+- **Advanced Inventory System**: Manage your NFT collection through an intuitive in-game interface
+- **Custom Enchantments**:
+  - **Explosion Mining**: Create explosive chain reactions when mining (levels I-V)
+  - **Laser Mining**: Mine blocks in a straight line with laser precision (levels I-V)
+- **Buff System**: Activate special "Lucky Charm" NFTs for temporary mining boosts
+- **Achievement Integration**: Earn NFTs by completing special in-game achievements
-- Admin commands for NFT management
+- **Metadata Management**: Support for custom NFT metadata and images hosted on IPFS

 **Commands:**
-- `/nftinfo` - Display information about NFT items
+- `/nftinfo` - Display detailed information about NFT items and their abilities
-- `/nftlist` - View all your NFTs
+- `/nftlist` - View all NFTs in your collection with sorting and filtering options
-- `/mintnft <player> <metadata_key>` - Mint an NFT for a player (admin)
+- `/mintnft <player> <metadata_key>` - Mint a new NFT for a player (admin only)
-- `/nftbuff` - View active NFT buffs
+- `/nftbuff` - View and manage your active NFT buffs and their remaining duration

 ### SolanaLogin

-Allows players to authenticate using Solana wallets.

-**Features:**
+A secure authentication system that connects player accounts with Solana blockchain wallets.

+**Key Features:**
-- Wallet authentication through blockchain signatures
+- **Blockchain Authentication**: Verify ownership through cryptographic signatures
+- **Multi-Platform Support**: Connect via browser extension or mobile wallet
+- **QR Code Integration**: Easily connect mobile wallets by scanning a QR code
+- **Session Management**: Secure, time-limited sessions with automatic renewal
-- QR code login for mobile wallet users
+- **Hybrid Authentication**: Traditional password login with optional wallet connection
-- Secure session management
+- **Web Interface**: User-friendly connection portal for wallet management
-- Integration with Solana devnet

 **Commands:**
-- `/connectwallet` - Connect your Solana wallet
+- `/connectwallet` - Open the wallet connection interface
+- `/connectwallet qr` - Generate a QR code for mobile wallet connection
-- `/walletinfo` - Display wallet information
+- `/walletinfo` - Display detailed information about your connected wallet
+- `/register <password> <confirmPassword>` - Create a new account
+- `/login <password>` - Log in with traditional authentication
+- `/disconnectwallet` - Disconnect your wallet from your Minecraft account

 ### NFTMiner

-Allows players to mine blocks for token rewards.

-**Features:**
+The mining simulation and reward system that forms the core gameplay loop.

+**Key Features:**
+- **Dynamic Token Rewards**: Earn MINE tokens based on block type and rarity
+- **Personal Mining Areas**: Each player gets their own customizable mining dimension
+- **Progressive Upgrade System**:
+  - **Speed Upgrades**: Increase mining efficiency with Haste effects (5 levels)
-- Token rewards for mining different blocks
+  - **Inventory Upgrades**: Expand storage capacity for longer mining sessions (3 levels)
+  - **Token Value Upgrades**: Increase the value of mined blocks (multiple levels)
+- **Auto-Regenerating Mines**: Mining areas automatically replenish with new blocks
-- Upgradable mining abilities
+- **NFT Integration**: Special mining abilities when using NFT tools
-- Token balance management
-- Custom scoreboard display
+- **Real-time Statistics**: Track your mining efficiency and earnings

 **Commands:**
-- `/token` - Check your token balance
+- `/token` - Check your current token balance and mining statistics
-- `/shop` - Open the upgrade shop
+- `/shop` - Open the comprehensive upgrade shop interface
+- `/claim` - Convert your mined blocks into MINE tokens
+- `/miningbox` - Teleport to your personal mining dimension
-- `/claim` - Claim mining rewards
+- `/resetmine` - Regenerate your mining area with fresh blocks
+- `/resetupgrades` - Reset all your upgrades (for testing or respeccing)

 ### LootBox

-Provides NFT lootboxes with different rarity tiers.

-**Features:**
-- Three lootbox tiers: Basic, Premium, and Ultimate
-- Different drop rates for each tier
+An exciting NFT distribution system based on randomized lootboxes of varying rarity.

+**Key Features:**
+- **Tiered Lootbox System**:
+  - **Basic Lootbox** (500 MINE): Entry-level NFTs with common rewards
+  - **Premium Lootbox** (1500 MINE): Mid-tier NFTs with better odds for rare items
-- Integration with NFTPlugin for minting
+  - **Ultimate Lootbox** (3000 MINE): High-end NFTs with the best chance for mythic items
+- **Rarity System**: Five rarity tiers (Common, Rare, Epic, Legendary, Mythic)
-- Visual lootbox opening interface
+- **Visual Unboxing Experience**: Animated lootbox opening with sound effects
+- **Direct NFT Integration**: Automatically adds NFTs to your inventory
+- **Drop Rate Transparency**: Clear probability information for each tier
+- **Collection Tracking**: Monitor your collection progress across all NFT types

 **Commands:**
-- `/nftlootbox <type> <amount>` - Purchase NFT lootboxes
+- `/nftlootbox <type> <amount>` - Purchase and open NFT lootboxes

-## Mining System

-The NFTMiner plugin allows players to earn tokens by mining different blocks:
+- `/nftlootbox info` - View lootbox prices and drop rates

+### MinePath

+The economic backbone of the ecosystem, handling the dual-token system and blockchain transactions.

+**Key Features:**
+- **Dual Token Economy**:
+  - **MINE**: In-game utility token earned through gameplay
-- Cobblestone: 1 token
+  - **PATH**: Ecosystem governance token (coming soon)
-- Raw Iron: 2 tokens
-- Stone: 3 tokens
-- Iron Ore: 4 tokens
-- Raw Gold: 5 tokens
+- **Secure Wallet Integration**: Direct connection to Solana wallets
-- Gold Ore: 10 tokens
+- **Player-to-Player Trading**: Transfer tokens between players securely
+- **Blockchain Export**: Convert in-game tokens to real blockchain assets
+- **Transaction Verification**: Two-step verification for token exports
+- **Economy Balancing**: Configurable parameters for economic stability
+- **Vault Integration**: Compatible with server economy plugins

+**Commands:**
+- `/tokenbalance` - Check your current MINE token balance
+- `/tokensend <player> <amount>` - Send MINE tokens to another player
+- `/tokenclaim` - Export your MINE tokens to your connected Solana wallet
+- `/tokenhelp` - Display comprehensive help information about token commands
+- `/tokenauthorize` - Authorize token transactions with your wallet signature
-- Diamond: 10 tokens
+- `/tokenbuy` - Purchase in-game items with MINE tokens
-- Diamond Ore: 20 tokens

-## Upgrades

-Players can spend tokens to upgrade:

-- **Speed Upgrade**: Up to 5 levels, providing Haste effects
-- **Inventory Upgrade**: Up to 3 levels, increasing storage capacity

-## NFT Lootbox System

-### Lootbox Types and Prices
-- **Basic NFT Lootbox**: 500 currency units
-- **Premium NFT Lootbox**: 1500 currency units
-- **Ultimate NFT Lootbox**: 3000 currency units

-### Rarity Tiers and Drop Rates

-#### Basic Lootbox
-- Common: 80%
-- Rare: 15%
-- Epic: 4%
-- Legendary: 0.9%
-- Mythic: 0.1%

-#### Premium Lootbox
-- Common: 50%
-- Rare: 35%
-- Epic: 10%
-- Legendary: 4%
-- Mythic: 1%

-#### Ultimate Lootbox
-- Common: 30%
-- Rare: 40%
-- Epic: 20%
-- Legendary: 8%
-- Mythic: 2%
+- `/tokenadmin` - Administrative commands for server operators

 ## Troubleshooting

+This section provides solutions for common issues you might encounter when setting up and running the MinePath RPG server.

-### Common Issues
+### Database Issues

-1. **Database Connection Errors**:
+#### Connection Errors
+- **Symptom**: Plugins fail to start with database connection errors in logs
+- **Solutions**:
-   - Verify MySQL is running
+  - Verify MySQL server is running (`systemctl status mysql` or check Services on Windows)
-   - Check database credentials in all plugin config files
+  - Confirm database credentials in all plugin config files match your MySQL setup
-   - Ensure the database schema is properly imported
+  - Ensure the database exists (`CREATE DATABASE minepath;` in MySQL console)

-2. **Web Server Connection Issues**:
+  - Check network connectivity if using a remote database
+  - Verify MySQL user has proper permissions (`GRANT ALL PRIVILEGES ON minepath.* TO 'minepath'@'localhost';`)

+#### Schema Issues
+- **Symptom**: Plugins start but features don't work correctly
+- **Solutions**:
+  - Check if tables were created properly (use `SHOW TABLES;` in MySQL console)
+  - Manually import schema if needed (schema files are in plugin documentation)
+  - Reset plugin data if tables are corrupted (`DROP TABLE table_name;` then restart server)

+### Web Server Issues

+#### Connection Problems
+- **Symptom**: Cannot connect to web interface or QR codes don't work
+- **Solutions**:
-   - Make sure Node.js is installed
+  - Verify Node.js is installed and version is 14+ (`node -v`)
-   - Check that the web server is running on the correct port
+  - Ensure web server is running (`npm start` in web server directory)
+  - Check correct port is being used and not blocked by firewall
-   - Verify firewall settings allow connections to the web server port
+  - Verify URL in plugin config matches the actual web server URL

-3. **Plugin Compatibility Issues**:
+  - Check browser console for JavaScript errors

+#### Wallet Connection Failures
+- **Symptom**: Cannot connect Phantom wallet to Minecraft account
+- **Solutions**:
+  - Ensure Phantom extension is installed and logged in
+  - Check you're using the correct Solana network (devnet by default)
+  - Clear browser cache and cookies
+  - Try the test pages (`/test-flow.html`) to isolate the issue
+  - Verify web server logs for specific error messages

+### Token and NFT Issues

+#### Token Balance Problems
+- **Symptom**: Tokens not being credited or balances incorrect
+- **Solutions**:
+  - Check mining permissions in your mining area
+  - Verify token values in NFTMiner config
+  - Ensure database connection is stable
+  - Try `/claim` command to update balances
+  - Check server logs for transaction errors

+#### NFT Minting Failures
+- **Symptom**: Cannot mint or receive NFTs
+- **Solutions**:
+  - Verify Solana backend is properly configured
+  - Check `.env` file has correct private key with sufficient SOL
+  - Ensure metadata files exist and are properly formatted
+  - Check server logs for specific Solana transaction errors
+  - Verify RPC endpoint is responsive (`https://api.devnet.solana.com`)

+### Plugin Compatibility

+#### Version Conflicts
+- **Symptom**: Plugins throwing errors or disabling at startup
+- **Solutions**:
-   - Ensure all plugins are using the correct version for Minecraft 1.18.2
+  - Ensure all plugins are compatible with Minecraft 1.18.2
-   - Check for conflicts in the server logs
+  - Check for conflicting plugins that modify the same game mechanics
+  - Review server logs for specific compatibility errors
+  - Try disabling plugins one by one to identify conflicts

+#### Performance Issues
+- **Symptom**: Server lag or high resource usage
+- **Solutions**:
+  - Allocate more memory to the server (modify `-Xmx` in start script)
+  - Optimize world settings (view distance, entity spawning)
+  - Monitor CPU and memory usage during operation
+  - Consider upgrading server hardware if consistently at capacity

+### Advanced Troubleshooting

+#### Diagnostic Commands
+- `/tokenadmin debug` - Display MinePath plugin diagnostic information
+- `/solanalogin status` - Check SolanaLogin plugin status
+- Use server console command `timings report` to identify performance bottlenecks

+#### Log Analysis
+- Check `logs/latest.log` for error messages
+- Enable debug logging in plugin configs for more detailed information
+- Use grep or search tools to find specific error patterns

 ### Getting Help